 There are several reasons that vCISO services, rather than more generalized vCIO services, may open more doors and result in more growth for your company:

-Good help is hard to find: Research for the fourth annual Life and Times of Cybersecurity Professionals 2020 report from Enterprise Strategy Group (ESG), in cooperation with the Information Systems Security Association International (ISSA), found that 45 percent of security professionals say the cybersecurity skills shortage has become more serious over the past few years.
+Good help is hard to find: Research for the fourth annual Life and Times of Cybersecurity Professionals 2021 report from Enterprise Strategy Group (ESG), in cooperation with the Information Systems Security Association International (ISSA), found that the cybersecurity skills shortage has impacted 57 percent of organizations.
+Businesses are feeling the impact through increased workloads (62 percent), unfilled job openings (38 percent), and staff burnout (38 percent).
+Additionally, 95 percent say the cybersecurity skills shortage hasn’t improved over the past few years, and 44 percent say it’s gotten worse.
 With fewer skilled people available to fill CISO positions at businesses and enterprises, a vCISO becomes a good option.

 Good help comes at a cost: The shortage of skilled professionals in cybersecurity has made average salaries rise.
-Some businesses may not be able to afford to have a CISO in house, even if they have a CIO.
+Some businesses may be unable to afford a CISO in-house, even if they have a CIO.

 Cybersecurity takes time: An in-house CIO may be the leader requesting vCISO services.
-The changing nature of the threat and regulatory landscapes may be more than the CIO can address along with his or her other duties.
+The changing nature of the threat and regulatory landscapes may be more than the CIO can address, along with their other duties.
 A vCISO can focus on security alone, devoting full attention to technology that identifies threats and stops them.

-The current state of the profession may create opportunities for skilled vCISOs who have the determination, focus and leadership abilities to provide real value to their clients.
+The profession’s current state may create opportunities for skilled vCISOs with the determination, focus and leadership abilities to provide real value to their clients.

 Your Work Is Just Beginning